-The raw material for this track opens the album Reggae Worship: The First Fruits of Christafari.
-Like the original, the dub version is propelled by a hard-driving, kick drum dominated beat known as the “steppers rhythm.”
-The steady four-on-the-floor pulsation of this beat contributes an incessant intensity to the music.
+Like the original, this dub version is propelled by a hard-driving, kick drum-dominated beat known as the “steppers rhythm.”
+The steady four-on-the-floor pulsation of this groove gives the music an incessant intensity.

-As expected, captivating dub-style effects permeate the track with vocals receiving the initial treatment followed by parts of the drum kit.
+Captivating dub-style effects permeate the track with vocals receiving the initial treatment followed by parts of the drum kit.
 The short musical motives in the horns are ripe fodder, too, and the sax solo is soaked in reverb.
-The bridge, approximately 3:10 into the song, contains a subtle and effective sixteenth-note delay on the snare drum that matches the rhythm played in the hi-hat.
+The bridge, approximately 3:10 into the song, contains a subtle and effective sixteenth-note delay on the snare drum that matches the rhythm of the hi-hat.

-One additional dub technique in this track is the “tucking away” of certain instruments that are typically upfront and present in the mix.
+A favorite dub technique of “tucking away” certain instruments that are typically upfront and present in the mix is part of the allure of this track.
 Normally the product of reverb, sounds are heard in their “wet” processed state without the combination of the “dry” original signal.
 The horn parts after the bridge, for instance, are barely audible as a result of this treatment.
-A careful listening to the song reveals the delectable device and the uniqueness it affords (try to detect the presence of the horns between 3:40-3:55).
+A careful listening to the song reveals this delectable device and the uniqueness it affords (try to detect the presence of the horns between 3:40-3:55).